LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 ---
 {: .notice}
 To access the Conversation Builder, click the Automation tab at the top of your LiveEngage screen.
-From there, click on the Conversation Builder icon in the screen that opens.
+From there, click on the Conversation Builder icon in the left hand side-bar and then clicking on the Conversation Builder icon on the screen which opens.

 ### Why brands need bots, automation and empowered agents